commfish/BSAI_crab_assessments/BBRKC/bbrkc_26f/readme_26f.md

 Thinking this should be done for a few models to compare with base?
 Try with '-nohess' added to avoid error I'm getting in the resent version of GMACS.
 Performed on all 3 models.
 Ran with "gmacs -nohess" to avoid errors - need to track these down.

+retrospective runs:
+ - needed a .tpl fix - see GMACS/2026/...devel 202608/v2.20.44_retro for the exe for retrospectives

 ### retrospective run code is found in folder (here bbrkc_23f) under each models name